XML RSS

 That's ok.
 She's quite simply the best dog I've ever had.

-So, where do you find pit bull rescues?
+So, where do you find a pit bull to adopt?
 You can always check out your local shelter.
-And, as long as you're here, please take a look at our featured rescue.
+And, here are some nice pit bulls who are searching for a "forever home".